KeplerInCoding/Greedy2Code/README.md

 ## Introduction

-TravelAssist is designed to make your journeys safer, more convenient, and memorable.
+VRsecure is designed to make your journeys safer, more convenient, and memorable.
 We offer a range of services to address the unique challenges faced by travelers of all demographics.

 ## Key Features